 The 2-Day Classes are DROP-OFF classes.
 Parents are only required to be on campus for their volunteer days (see below).

 - Parents are the primary teachers.
 Co-op teachers of two-day classes are available for help and support.
-Lesson plans for at-home days are provided, but are optional.
+Lesson plans for at-home days are provided for use at the parents' discretion.

 - Parents are always welcome in the classroom.